Rise to Success: Career Highlights of Archie Manning

 October 4, 1969: Record-Setting Performance Against Alabama

 On October 4, 1969, Archie Manning threw for 436 yards and three touchdowns, also rushing for 104 yards, in a game against Alabama.
-His performance set Southeastern Conference (SEC) records for passing yards, completions, and total offense.
+His performance set Southeastern Conference (SEC) records for passing yards, completions and total offense.

 1969: SEC Player of the Year and Walter Camp Memorial Trophy

-1971: Joins the New Orleans Saints
+1971: Drafted by the New Orleans Saints

 1978: NFC Player of the Year

-1978: Selected to the Pro Bowl
+1978: Pro Bowl Selection

-1979: Selected to the Pro Bowl
+1979: Second Pro Bowl Selection

-1979: Saints reach .500
+1979: Saints Reach .500

-1982: Joins Houston Oilers
+1982: Joins the Houston Oilers

 In 1982, Archie Manning joined the Houston Oilers.